-The prize is named after Dr Pete Hay, a trailblazer in the research and scholarship of environmental politics and policy in Australia and the Founding Convenor of the Ecopolitics Association of Australasia.
+The Pete Hay Environmental Politics Prize is named after Dr Pete Hay, a trailblazer in the research and scholarship of environmental politics and policy in Australia and the Founding Convenor of the Ecopolitics Association of Australasia.

-This prize is decided by and arranged by the Environmental Politics and Policy Standing Research Group.
+- The Prize is administered by the Environmental Politics and Policy Standing Research Group.

 2018 – Brisbane

 Winner: Jonathan Pickering (University of Canberra), ‘Deliberative Ecologies: Engaging Complexity Theory to Understand How Deliberative Systems Emerge and Change’

 Special Mention: Roger Davis (Department of Prime Minister and Cabinet, Commonwealth Government, & University of Canberra), ‘Aboriginal Water Governance as a Deliberative System in the Murray Darling Basin’

 Selection Panel: Rebecca Pearse (chair), Pedro Fidelman and Melissa Nursey-Bray

 2016 – Sydney